CivicActions/guidebook/drafts/030-expenses.md

 ---
-status: Up-to-date
+status: draft
-updated: April 20, 2018
+updated: March, 17, 2021
 ---

 # Expenses

-CivicActions will timely reimburse approved business-related out-of-pocket expenses as long as you submit a receipt.
+Bloom Works will timely reimburse approved business-related out-of-pocket expenses as long as you submit a receipt.

 ## Step 1: Request approval for an expense